CEA-MetroCarac/fitspy/README.md

 the [lmfit](https://github.com/lmfit/lmfit-py) library.<br>
 Bounds and constraints can be set on each peaks models parameter.

-The peak models considered in Fitspy are :
+The predefined peak models considered in Fitspy are :

 * `Gaussian`
 * `Lorentzian`